Quantum field theory on curved manifolds: The Schwinger effect on manifolds

 \subsection{Time-dependent $E(t)$}

-We will now try to show an example where it makes {\it no sense at all as physics to find a naive global solution} to an equation defined on an open set $U_i$.
-It naturally depend on the situations whether a meaningful result can be obtained by such solutions when extrapolating the equations originally defined on $U_i$.
-However, almost all papers do not mention this point at all.
+We will now try to show an example where it makes {\it no sense at all as physics to find a naive global solution by considering extrapolation} to an equation defined on an open set $U_i$.
+It naturally depend on the situations whether a meaningful result can be obtained by such extrapolation.
+However, as far as we know, there has been no paper in which this point is mentioned.
 In order to understand the problem without ambiguity, consider the case where the electric field changes gradually and there is no significant back-reaction from particle production.
-If the electric field oscillates, our assumption here is that the time period of the oscillation is much longer than the width of $U_i$.\footnote{If the period of the oscillation is short, averaging over a period should be considered for the observation.} In addition, the Stokes phenomenon in mathematics occurs on the Stokes ``line'' on the complex plane, but in physics, it will be better to assume an intrinsic width of the line.
-Therefore, the width of on an open set $U_i$ is assumed to be wider than the intrinsic width of the Stokes line.
+If the electric field oscillates, our assumption here is that the time period of the oscillation is much longer than the width of $U_i$.

-Replacing $E_z(t)=E_0$ with $E_z(t)=\alpha t$, the problem becomes scattering by a ``quartic'' potential.
+Replacing the constant electric field $E_z(t)=E_0$ with a slowly varying electric field $E_z(t)=\alpha t$, the problem becomes scattering by a ``quartic'' potential $V(t)\propto -t^4$.
 The solution to this problem and the Stokes lines have been studied in great detail by Voros\cite{Voros:1983}, and it has been found that the Stokes lines act away from the origin.
 See Fig.\ref{fig-quartic} for more details about the Stokes lines.
 Details concerning conventional particle production can be found in Ref.\cite{Enomoto:2020xlf}.
-Unlike the case of the constant electric field, the gauge ambiguity cannot naively shift the position of the quartic potential.
-Also, although intuitively the probability of particle production should change gradually if the electric field changes slowly, such calculation (scattering by the quartic potential solved for asymptotic states) will not change in such a way.
-Although it is immediately obvious to anyone who looks at the equation, we point out that the solutions of the equation, if they are used for the asymptotic states, can not solve the problem at all.
-It is easy to say that the setting of the problem is bad, but here we are going to try to clarify our understanding a little bit more.
-For our purpuses, it is important to go back to the definition of the manifold and solve the problem using local analysis.
+What is important here is that unlike the case of the constant electric field, the gauge ambiguity cannot naively shift the position of the quartic potential.
+Also, although intuitively the probability of particle production should change gradually if the electric field changes slowly, a conventional calculation (scattering by the quartic potential solved for asymptotic states) will not change in such a way.
+Although it shoule be immediately obvious to anyone who looks at the equation, we point out that the solutions of the equation, if they are used for the asymptotic states, can not solve the problem at all, even if the solutions are exact.
+It is easy to finish the discussion by saying that the setting of the problem is bad, but here we are going to try to clarify our understanding a little bit more.
+For our purpuses, it is important to go back to the definition of the manifold and solve the problem in local.